-Using encorafenib while you are pregnant can harm your unborn baby.
-Birth control pills may not work as well to prevent pregnancy when used with encorafenib.
-Use another form of birth control (eg, condoms, diaphragms, contraceptive foams or jellies) along with your pills.
-Use an effective form of birth control during treatment with encorafenib and for at least 2 weeks after the last dose.
+Using this medicine while you are pregnant can harm your unborn baby.
+If you are a woman who can get pregnant, your doctor may do tests to make sure you are not pregnant before starting treatment.
+Birth control pills may not work as well to prevent pregnancy when used with this medicine.
+Use another form of birth control (eg, condoms, spermicide).
+Use an effective form of birth control during treatment and for at least 2 weeks after the last dose.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 Check with your doctor right away if eye pain or a change in vision occurs during treatment.
 This could be a sign of a serious eye problem.
 Your doctor may want your eyes be checked by an ophthalmologist (eye doctor).